 1) Immune HA (with antibodies against red cell antigens; in some cases, only complement may be detected on the RBC surface):

-a) Warm antibody autoimmune HA (AIHA) (idiopathic or associated with other conditions [including systemic lupus erythematosus, chronic lymphocytic leukemia, non-Hodgkin lymphoma, immunodeficiency syndromes], drug-induced [methyldopa, cephalosporins, purine analogues], after solid organ transplantation or allogeneic hematopoietic stem cell transplantation [in the case of blood group mismatch of the donor and the host], after packed red blood cell [PRBC] transfusions).
+a) Warm antibody autoimmune HA (AIHA) (idiopathic or associated with other conditions [including systemic lupus erythematosus, chronic lymphocytic leukemia, non-Hodgkin lymphoma, immunodeficiency syndromes], drug-induced [methyldopa, cephalosporins, purine analogues], after solid organ transplant or allogeneic hematopoietic stem cell transplant [in the case of blood group mismatch of the donor and the host], after packed red blood cell [PRBC] transfusions).
 A variant of AIHA is seen in patients with common variable immunodeficiency.

 c) Posttransfusion hemolytic reactions.

 d) Hemolytic disease of the fetus or newborn.

 2) Nonimmune HA: